cBeaird/ConnectionGame/paper.md

 covers the results of our experiments, and finally section 5 holds our conclusions.

+## Background

+The standard commercial version of Connect 4 is a game in which 2 adversarial players attempt to make a continuous run of four of their game pieces on a 7 by 6 cell board.
+The board itself is vertically oriented so that players may only place their pieces on the lowermost available cells.
+Game pieces, after being placed, cannot be removed for the rest of the game.
+The game ends when a player makes has place four of her pieces in a continuous row, column, or diagonal of the board; in this case that player has won.
+If the board is completely filled and the no player has won, then the game ends in a draw.

+![A connect 4 game in progress][connect4_inprogress.png]

+_An abstract example of a Connect4 game in play, white and black cells are cells that are already occupied.
+The cells marked with circles are the current player’s possible moves.
+Black is the current player, and can win the game by placing a piece in the cell marked by the black circle, thereby completing a continuous vertical column of black pieces in the middle of the board._

 ## Strategies

 ### Random Play, Antagonistic Random Play, and Brute Force Strategies